 It is not uncommon for symptoms to reoccur within six months, and a retest is recommended if the symptoms return or do not go away after treatment.
 Pregnant women need to be retested after treatment regardless of whether or not they are experiencing symptoms, as bacterial vaginosis poses a risk in pregnancy.

 One of the online testing websites that we have recommended is now offering a specific test to assess vaginitis symptoms.
 This test will look for signs of Bacterial Vaginosis other than just Gardnerella Vaginalis.
 The screen includes two vaginal swabs: one is a PCR swab for Gardnerella and Trichomonas and the other is a High Vaginal Culture and Microscopy that looks for clue cells and white blood cells, that may indicate an infection.
 The lab will be able to culture any bacteria and yeasts and will also look for Mycoplasma and Ureaplasma, two common causes of vaginitis.
 This is the only online service offering this particular screen with results in 2 days and treatment prescribed if necessary.
-You can access this particulat test here - The STI Clinic - Vaginitis.
+Please see the testing page of our webiste furth further details.